tinygo-org/tinygo/tools/gen-py32-targets/README.md

 registers, and HSI selector availability.
 Keep these classifications in the target generator rather than adding long family expressions to machine files.

-Existing PY32 target files are retained for compatibility.
+Existing PY32 target JSON files are retained for compatibility.
 In particular, their established aliases and flashing commands are not regenerated.
+Linker scripts are generated for every concrete target so memory definitions and stack sizes remain consistent.
 Newly generated targets intentionally omit flashing commands because a compatible programmer identifier has not been verified for every Puya part.

+The system and interrupt stack is sized from available RAM: targets with up to 4 KiB use 1 KiB, targets with up to 16 KiB use 2 KiB, and larger targets use 4 KiB.
+This linker-defined stack is distinct from goroutine fallback stacks selected by TinyGo's `--stack-size` option.

 ## Machine support status